bleepr/bleepr.github.io/scott.markdown

 by the relay.
 We decided to use this method as it allowed the **bleepr** system to be modular and easily expandable.

+## Code Structure
+The Arduino operates with a single thread, which presented us with some problems when we wanted to do concurrent tasks, such as animating the screen while communicating up to the Pi.

+As animation requires timing, the most straightforward method would e to use the built in *delay()* function.
+However, this blocks any other processes on the device so I had to build something new.

+The solution was to build using a hierarchical state machine.
+An outer state machine controls the formal state of the machine, and is changed usually from signals from the sensors.
+The inner state machines are built similarly to the Arduino infrastructure, with a setup and loop state with an additional close state.
+This meant that animations could be set up by measuring the time since they started playing on the device while still being able to perform critical tasks like reading sensor input.

+The best example of this is on the idle screen, where our most complex animation plays.
+We can scan a card at any time and it will be read immediately.

+[video of card scan]

 ## Song name